kawansoft/aceql-http/README.md

 Interface implementation allows you to:

 - Define how to generate a session id after client /login call
-- Define the session’s lifetime
+- Define the sessionâ€™s lifetime
 - Define how to verify that the stored session is valid and not expired

 ### Session management default implementation